cesmii/GraphQL-API/Docs/jwt.md

 ### Obtain a JWT token programmatically

 Token's can be acquired programmatically through GraphQL calls.
-See [mutation documentation on authentication here](mutations.md#authentication).
+See [documentation for auth mutations here](mutations.md#authentication).

 # Conclusion